-Global Youth & Academics Convene At WIF In Abu Dhabi To Foster Sustainable Economy And Drive Innovation
+Global youth & academics convene at WIF in Abu Dhabi to foster sustainable economy and drive innovation

-DUBAI, INTERNATIONAL, UNITED ARAB EMIRATES, October 3, 2023 /EINPresswire / -- The participation of youth and academic delegates from all over the world in the upcoming 8th World Investment Forum, organised by the United Nations Conference on Trade and Development (UNCTAD) in Abu Dhabi at ADNEC from 16 to 20 October 2023, underscores the vital role of youth and academic community in strengthening the role of investment and enterprise in fostering a resilient and sustainable global economy.
+(MENAFN- AIM Congress) Abu Dhabi, United Arab Emirates, 3 October 2023: The participation of youth and academic delegates from all over the world in the upcoming 8th World Investment Forum, organised by the United Nations Conference on Trade and Development (UNCTAD) in Abu Dhabi at ADNEC from 16 to 20 October 2023, underscores the vital role of youth and academic community in strengthening the role of investment and enterprise in fostering a resilient and sustainable global economy.

 The 8th edition of the UNCTAD’s World Investment Forum (WIF), supported by the Ministry of Economy and the Abu Dhabi Department of Economic Development (ADDED) as lead partner, will bring together over 7,000 senior government officials, decision-makers, business leaders from 160 countries to discuss world’s current and emerging investment and development issues.